TrainWeb.org Facebook Page

 The second time was not the charm as he pulled by us but did not leave.

 The third time he pulled way past us but then reversed into the yard.
 Having taken enough pictures of this move, we just waited for him to depart.
-He had seventeen loads to be delivered to the Norfolkl Southern at Emory Gap as he had trackage rights from Rockwood.
-Once he left we then started to chase in the two cars, with me following Steve to our first location at the Ashburn Drive grade crossing, where we waited for about fifteen minutes before he arrived.
+The day's work was seventeen loads to be delivered to the Norfolk Southern at Emory Gap as Lhoist had trackage rights from Rockwood.
+Once he left, we started to chase in the two cars, with me following Steve to our first location at the Ashburn Drive grade crossing and we waited for about fifteen minutes.

 The Lhoist Railroad train at Ashburn Drive grade crossing.
-From here I drove to Price Loop where I waited by myself for the train.
-Here I waved to each of the passing cars to let them know that I was not doing anything bad.
-About fifteen minues later I heard the train approaching.
+I drove to Price Loop where I waited by myself for the train and waved to each of the passing cars to let them know everything was okay.
+About fifteen mintues later, I heard the train approaching.

 The Lhoist train at Price Loop.
 I then drove along Highway 70 to the Piney Creek bridge and beat the train there by only two minutes as I hobbled to the bridge.

 The Lhoist train on the Piney Creek bridge.
-From here I led the way to the Willett Hollow Tunnel that is under Mount Roosevelt Gap and we waited for the train because there was a downed tree and the train crew had to use chainsaws to cut up the tree before proceeding.
+I led the way to the Willett Hollow Tunnel that is under Mount Roosevelt Gap and the three of us waited longer than expected because of a downed tree and the train crew had to use chainsaws to cut it before proceeding.
 Once they finished, the train could be heard coming our way.

-The train exiting the Willett Hollow Tunnel under Mount Roosevelt Gap.
-Once the train passed, I said my goodbyes to Steve and Mark, who were going to continue to chase.
-I had to drive back to Nashville where I checked into the Days Inn Airport Hotel and started to convert the pictures for the first story of this trip.
-Elizabeth then called saying that she and Bob were at baggage claim so I closed the computer and drove to the airport to pick them up.
-We then drove out to Lebanon for our Music City Star train trip.
+The train exiting the Willett Hollow Tunnel, after which I said my goodbyes to Steve and Mark, who were going to continue to chase.
+I had to drive back to Nashville and checked into the Days Inn Airport Hotel and started to convert the pictures for the first travelogue of this trip.
+Elizabeth then called saying that she and Bob were at baggage claim so I went to the airport to pick them up and we drove out to Lebanon for our Music City Star ride.